-8. (+) Represent a system of linear equations as a single matrix equation in a vector variable.
-Articulate the efficacy of representing systems of linear equations in terms of coefficients in an array.
-Represent a linear system as a matrix equation Connect operations previously made with systems of two equations to matrix operations with three or more variables, including addition and scalar multiplication.
-Apply matrix operations to solve a system of linear equations.
-(Cramer's rule) Understand dimensional restrictions as they apply to matrix operations.
-9. (+) Find the inverse of a matrix if it exists and use it to solve systems of linear equations (using technology for matrices of dimensions of 3x3 or greater) Find inverse matrices for up to 2 x 2 matrices using determinants, and learn how to use technology for finding inverses for larger matrices Understand the functional use of inverse matrices to find solution matrices for linear systems
+- 8. (+) Represent a system of linear equations as a single matrix equation in a vector variable. - Articulate the efficacy of representing systems of linear equations in terms of coefficients in an array. - Represent a linear system as a matrix equation. - Connect operations previously made with systems of two equations to matrix operations with three or more variables, including addition and scalar multiplication. - Apply matrix operations to solve systems of linear equations. - Understand dimensional restrictions as they apply to matrix operations. - 9. (+) Find the inverse of a matrix if it exists and use it to solve systems of linear equations (using technology for matrices of dimensions of 3x3 or greater) - Create inverse matrices for up to 2 x 2 matrices using determinants, and learn how to use technology for finding inverses for larger matrices. - Use inverse matrices to solve linear systems.